fpereiro/gotoB/tutorial.md

 Rather than hurrying to show you how to build apps with gotoв, my goal in this tutorial is to explain the essential concepts that are needed to build the frontend of a web application.

-We will start building the simplest possible web application (a counter!) and start with pure HTML, CSS and js; step by step, we will incorporate gotoв and see how it maps to the concepts we already understand.
-My hope is that by going slowly and surely, not only you will understand the library, but all the underlying concepts, so that you can build software with clarity and utmost confidence.
+We will start building the simplest possible web application - a counter!
+My hope is that by going slowly and surely, not only you will understand the library, but all the underlying concepts of any web application, so that you can then build them with clarity and utmost confidence.

 ### Step 2-1: vanilla counter

 We are going to build a counter app with pure js (also called [vanilla js](http://vanilla-js.com/)).
-The only restriction we have is that we're doing everything from js, instead of putting app elements on the HTML we created on step 1-2.
+The only restriction we have is that we're doing everything from js, instead of adding things to the HTML file we created on step 1-2.

 Here's the specification for our counter: